brokenkey/browerio/content/how-to-create-a-dockerfile.md

 There we go.
 We've learned the basics of writing a Dockerfile and we've learned something about cats.

-Here's some more resources to learn more about Dockerfiles and Docker:
+Here are some more resources to learn more about Dockerfiles and Docker:

 * [Install Docker](https://docs.docker.com/get-docker/)
 * [Dockerfile reference](https://docs.docker.com/engine/reference/builder/)